 Personal Injury Claims Scotland

-By Mark Ainsdale.
-Last Updated 10th August 2021.
+By Marlon Cooke.
+Last Updated 3rd March 2023.
 This is our updated guide to personal injury claims in Scotland.
 We will take you through making personal injury claims Scotland and help you learn more about how a solicitor could help you.

 If you have been injured in an accident that was not your fault, you may be able to make a personal injury claim.
 To qualify for compensation, you must have been injured in an accident caused by someone else, happened within the past three years, and resulted in you suffering financially and physically.
 You can always claim on behalf of a loved one if they are no longer able to do so or if they were fatally injured due to the accident they were involved in.